 Days 12, 13, & 14 — Glacier Bay National Park/Inian Islands/Chichagof Island

-By special park permit, spend the day among the enormous glaciers and expansive wilderness of Glacier Bay National Park.
-A native Tlingit interpreter joins us to share the lore and legend of the area.
+By special park permit, spend a full day among the enormous glaciers and expansive wilderness of Glacier Bay National Park.
+A national park ranger joins us to interpret the area geology and ecosystems, and a native Tlingit interpreter will share the lore and legend of the area.
 Then spend two days kayaking and hiking among incredible wildlife around the Inian Islands and Chichagof Island.
-Enjoy a farewell dinner.
+Conditions permitting, we'll lower the ship's hydrophone to listen for whale communications.
+Enjoy a farewell dinner on our final night.
 (B,L,D)

 Day 15 — Sitka/Seattle, Washington

 In Sitka, visit Saint Michael’s Russian Orthodox Cathedral, and see rehabilitated eagles up close at the Alaska Raptor Center.
-Transfer to the airport for the flight to Seattle.
-(B,L,D)
+Transfer to the airport for the flight to Seattle, where you’ll catch a transfer home.

 In a career spanning 40 years, Ken Garrett has photographed more than 60 feature stories for National Geographic and National Geographic Traveler magazines.
 His work has also appeared in Smithsonian, Air and Space, Archaeology, Fortune, Forbes, Time, Life, Audubon, Geo Germany, National Wildlife and Natural History magazines, among others.
 With an academic background in anthropology, Ken has documented ancient cultures, archaeological sites, and dramatic landscapes worldwide.